Yarm School: Curriculum

 In 2012 the school was listed for A-levels, as the 20th most successful independent school in the country by The Independent.
 In 2019 Yarm School was recognised as the top performing school in Teesside and County Durham for its A-level results by The Gazette.

-Sports include rowing, rugby, cricket, hockey, netball, rounders, football and canoeing; partaking in sport or outdoor education is compulsory.
+Sports include rowing, rugby, cricket, hockey, netball, rounders, football, tennis, kayaking, climbing and canoeing; partaking in sport or outdoor education is compulsory.

 Extra-curricular activities

 Pupils help to raise money for their designated house charities.
 These charities can be local, national or international.
 Each house typically raises over £2,000 per year through a variety of fundraising activities.

 Sport

 In July 2009 a team of cyclists from the school won the over-16 category of the British Schools Cycling Association National 10 mi Time Trial Championships.
 The school has a rugby tradition and maintains links with the 'Yarm Old Boys' rugby team.
 On 23 March 2013 the 1st XV won the U18 Daily Mail Vase against Felsted School 17–15 at Twickenham.

 The school also has a competition boat club, the Yarm School Boat Club.
 In 2022 it won 11 events over the two-day Durham Regatta and has performed successfully at the National Schools' Regatta, with a bronze medal in 2014 with the J15 1st 8+.
 Most recently, Yarm School also won a bronze in the J15 4+ in the 2022 National Schools Regatta.
 It has also been represented at Henley Royal Regatta.
 There have been impressive results at national events like Henley Women's Regatta, with a semifinal in the J16 4+ in 2021.
 The school has been to international events, such as the Royal Canadian Henley Regatta and the Head of the Lagan in Belfast, Northern Ireland.
 It regularly produces high-performance athletes, most notably Kat Copeland, Olympic Gold medallist.